If you have psoriasis, you may have heard that you can alleviate your symptoms with neem oil. But does it really work?

-Neem oil has been used to help treat chronic skin conditions such as acne, warts, ringworm, and eczema.
+Neem oil to help treat chronic skin conditions such as acne, warts, ringworm, and eczema.
 Another skin condition neem oil helps treat is psoriasis.
 Psoriasis is an autoimmune disease that causes scaly, red, and raised patches to appear on your skin, typically on the knees, scalp, or outside of the elbows.

 Are There Concerns?

 Neem can have side effects, including causing allergic contact dermatitis (a red, itchy rash) and acute contact dermatitis on the scalp and face.
 It can also cause drowsiness, seizures with coma, vomiting, and diarrhea when taken by mouth, says the Memorial Sloan Kettering Cancer Center.
 The side effects are often most severe in children who consume it.